← progressportsmouth.comProgress Portsmouth

 Progress Portsmouth is independent

 We are not part of city government.
-We advocate, monitor progress on all 145 HAP commitments, and report publicly — including when the City falls short of its own plan.
+We advocate, monitor progress on every commitment in the Housing Action Plan, and report publicly — including when the City falls short of its own plan.

 How the Business Community Can Drive This Forward